 3.380 Power of judges to make rules and regulations.
-The judges, or a majority of them, of the circuit court of a judicial district described in ORS 3.310 may jointly make and promulgate all rules and regulations necessary to facilitate the transaction of judicial business.
+The judges, or a majority of them, of the circuit court of a judicial district described in ORS 3.310 may jointly be numbered in the regular and consecutive order of the filing thereof.

+(2) All cases brought in the court shall make and promulgate all rules and regulations necessary to facilitate the transaction of judicial business.
 In case of a want of majority in any such matter the decision thereon of the judge senior in service, or, if two or more judges have the same length of service, the decision of the judge senior in age, entered in the journal, shall control.